 For some reason, my basic installation didn't include online software repositories, so I had to add it first:

 First one is official OSS repository, used for most of the packages.
 Second one is used for some additional binary packages needed for successfull build process.
 They lack appropriate security key, that's why there are some additional switches to override checks.
-There is also non interactive switch (-n) because my main goal is to make everything scriptable for automatic installation in the end :)
+There is also non interactive switch (

 After you add repositories, you must refresh them and then install needed packages: